 The pretensioners are triggered by the Occupant Restraint Controller (ORC).
 Like the airbags, the pretensioners are single use items.
-After a collision deploys the airbags and/or pretensioners, a deployed airbag and/or pretensioner must be replaced immediately.
+A deployed pretensioner or a deployed airbag must be replaced immediately.

-Supplemental Rear Impact Active Head Restraints (AHR)
+Supplemental Active Head Restraints (AHR)

-These head restraints are passive, deployable components, and vehicles with this equipment can not be readily identified by any markings, only through visual inspection of the head restraint.
+These head restraints are passive, deployable components, and vehicles with this equipment cannot be readily identified by any markings, only through visual inspection of the head restraint.
 The head restraint will be split in two halves, with the front half being soft foam and trim, the back half being decorative plastic.

-How the Active Head Restraints (AHR) Work The Occupant Restraint Controller (ORC) determines whether the severity or type of rear impact require the Active Head Restraints (AHR) to deploy.
-In case of AHR deployment both driver and front passenger seat AHR's will be deployed.
+How the Active Head Restraints (AHR) Work

+The Occupant Restraint Controller (ORC) determines whether the severity, or type of rear impact will require the Active Head Restraints (AHR) to deploy.
+If a rear impact requires deployment, both the driver and front passenger seat AHRs will be deployed.

-When AHR's deploy during a rear impact, the head restraint front half extends forward to minimize the gap between the back of the head and the AHR.
-This system is designed to help prevent or reduce the extent of injuries the driver and front passenger in certain types of rear end impacts.
+When AHRs deploy during a rear impact, the front half of the head restraint extends forward to minimize the gap between the back of the occupant's head and the AHR.
+This system is designed to help prevent or reduce the extent of injuries to the driver and front passenger in certain types of rear impacts.